apache/spark/docs/structured-streaming-programming-guide.md

 ![Watermarking in Append Mode](img/structured-streaming-watermark.png)

-As shown in the illustration, the engine tracks the maximum event time seen in the data (blue line), and accordingly sets the watermark (red line) for the next trigger as `max event time - late threshold`.
-So, when the engine observes the data `(12:14, dog)`, it sets the watermark for the next interval.
+As shown in the illustration, the maximum event time tracked by the engine is the *blue dashed line*, and the watermark set as `(max event time - '10 mins')` at the beginning of every trigger is the red line  For example, when the engine observes the data `(12:14, dog)`, it sets the watermark for the next trigger as `12:04`.
 For the window `12:00 - 12:10`, the partial counts are maintained as internal state while the system is waiting for late data.
-After the system finds data (i.e. (12:21, owl)) such that the watermark exceeds 12:10, the partial count is finalized and appended to the table.
+After the system finds data (i.e. `(12:21, owl)`) such that the watermark exceeds 12:10, the partial count is finalized and appended to the table.
 This count will not change any further as all "too-late" data older than 12:10 will be ignored.

 Note that in Append output mode, the system has to wait for "late threshold" time before it can output the aggregation of a window.
 This may not be ideal if data can be very late, (say 1 day) and you like to have partial counts without waiting for a day.
-In future, we will add Update output mode which would allows updated aggregates to be posted.
+In future, we will add Update output mode which would allows every update to aggregates to be written to sink every trigger.

-It is important to note that the following conditions must be satisfied for the watermarking to clean the data in aggregation queries (as of Spark 2.1, subject to change in the future).
+**Conditions for watermarking to clean aggregation state** It is important to note that the following conditions must be satisfied for the watermarking to clean the state in aggregation queries *(as of Spark 2.1, subject to change in the future)*.

-- Output mode must be Append.
-Complete mode requires all aggregate data to be preserved, and hence cannot use watermarking to drop intermediate state.
+- **Output mode must be Append.** Complete mode requires all aggregate data to be preserved, and hence cannot use watermarking to drop intermediate state.
 See the [Output Modes](#output-modes) section for detailed explanation of the semantics of each output mode.